zcablii/SM3Det/README.md

 ![net_arch](docs/SM3Det.png)

-## This repository is the official implementation of ArXiv "SM3Det: A Single Remote Sensing Object Detection Model for Multi-Modal Datasets and Multi-Task Joint Training" at: [Here]( )
+## This repository is the official implementation of ArXiv "SM3Det: A Unified Model for Multi-Modal Datasets and Multi-Task Object Detection in Remote Sensing Imagery" at: [Here]( )

 ## Abstract